Dougal Perman, Executive Chair

 As General Manager, Robert is responsible for the day-to-day management of all SMIA services, projects and events.
 Overseeing company operations, Robert’s role includes delivering the SMIA’s industry training events (workshops and masterclasses), research projects, membership activities and project managing the Scottish Album of the Year (SAY) Award, the SMIA’s flagship project.

 Robert has previously worked as Events and Marketing Executive at music licensing organisation PPL, based in their London office.
 Robert has been involved with the SMIA since 2014 and undertook the role of Projects and Operations Manager before becoming General Manager in April 2018.

 Over the past 5 years Blue has primarily been working with well-known independent record labels based out of their London offices, including the Beggars Group affiliated Matador Records as Label Coordinator before her PR & Marketing Manager role at Erased Tapes Records where she worked with a range of established artists worldwide during her time south of the border.

 Originally a Glasgow native, she has first-hand experience within Scotland’s music scene helping to nurture and publicise local talent.
 She has since returned to home soil with a wealth of experience to help Scotland’s music industry excel, with equality, diversity, inclusion and climate changes issues at the forefront of her work.

-Hilary Goodfellow, Campaign Producer, Scottish Album of the Year (SAY) Award
+Hilary Goodfellow, Events Manager, Scottish Album of the Year (SAY) Award

 As Campaign Producer, Hilary is responsible for the operational delivery of the Scottish Album of the Year (SAY) Award, Scotland’s national music prize.